alirezanet/Gridify/docs/pages/guide/gridifyGlobalConfiguration.md

 # GridifyGlobalConfiguration

-Using this class you can change the default behavior and configuration of the Gridify library.
+Using this class, you can change the default behavior and configuration of the Gridify library.

 ## General configurations